 To find the “best” eggplant, I recommend looking for an eggplant with smooth, shiny, and unwrinkled skin.
 Keep it in the refrigerator to help it stay fresh!

-Want to thicken up your curry while adding a punch of protein?
+Want to thicken up your vegetable coconut curry while adding a punch of protein?
 Add a can of chickpeas!
 They can be included during Step 5 when you add the coconut milk and diced tomatoes.
 Be sure to drain and rinse the chickpeas before adding them to the skillet.

 This curry would also be great as meal prep!
 Portion the curry and rice into serving-sized portions and store in the fridge until ready to eat.